 - Must be competent in use of Microsoft Office tools (Word, Excel, PowerPoint) and Microsoft Project.

-- Requires a BA/BS or equivalent experience and 8+ years or prior relevant experience or Masters with 6+ years of prior relevant experience.
-Generally has 4+ years of experience supervising or leading teams or projects
+Requires a BA/BS or equivalent experience and 8+ years of prior relevant experience or Masters with 6+ years of prior relevant experience.
+Generally has 4+ years of experience supervising or leading teams or projects.

 - Expert Costpoint ERP user.